February 16, 2021

 contributor: Jacob Mugendi

-Meet Jacob Mugendi on February 24th, 2021, as he discusses this research on a panel in the next E4C Webinar, Digital Development in Kenya: Challenges and Opportunities.
+The author, Jacob Mugendi, discusses this research on a panel in a recorded E4C Webinar, Digital Development in Kenya: Challenges and Opportunities.

 The information and communications technology (ICT) industry thrives in Kenyan cities, but vast rural tracts in Northern Kenya are stranded on the wrong side of the digital divide.
 One of the weakest links is a lack of infrastructure, both for offline use such as roads, and for the use of screens such as Internet connections.
 The Kenyan technology sector has developed digital solutions to challenges that confront Northern Kenya, but many of them fall short.
 There are, however, a few that hold potential to improve education, agriculture, healthcare and employment.